iizukanao/picam/README.md

 ### HTTP Live Streaming

 HTTP Live Streaming files are generated in `/run/shm/video`.
-You can change the output directory by changing HLS_OUTPUT_DIR in `config.h`.
+You can change the output directory by changing `HLS_OUTPUT_DIR` in config.h.

+If you want to turn off HTTP Live Streaming, set `ENABLE_HLS_OUTPUT` to 0 in config.h.

 ### Recommended hardware